d21matbo/mobileapp-programming-persistence/README.md

     databaseHelper.getWritableDatabase().insert(DatabaseTables.Car.TABLE_NAME, null, values);
 }
 ```
-This method works by taking the current text in each of the editText views and pairing them with the respective column from the SQLite table.
+This method works by taking the current text in each of the edit text input views and pairing them with the respective column from the SQLite table.
 All key values are then inserted into the table.
-The class `DatabaseTables.Car` holds constants for the table name and columns.
+The class `DatabaseTables.Car` holds constants for the table name and columns i.e. `DatabaseTables.Car.TABLE_NAME`.
+A problem that got encountered here was that the SQLite table had not been created properly,
+due to the constant `DatabaseTables.SQL_CREATE_TABLE_CAR` missing a " ".
+With this typo fixed and the database rebuilt the insert worked

 ![](Screenshot_write.png)

 - [x] When the user taps the 'Read' button, all rows should be read from the database and displayed in the TextView.

 The following code is executed when the button named 'Read' is pressed;
 ```java
 private void readSQLData() {